Daniel Ivancho

-Daniel Eugene Ivancho (March 30, 1908–August 2, 1972) was the second bishop of the Byzantine Catholic Metropolitan Church of Pittsburgh, the American branch of the Ruthenian Catholic Church.
+Daniel Eugene Ivancho (March 30, 1908 – August 2, 1972) was the second bishop of the Byzantine Catholic Metropolitan Church of Pittsburgh, the American branch of the Ruthenian Catholic Church.

 Early life

-Born on March 30, 1908 in Yasinia, Máramaros, Austria-Hungary, he emigrated at the age of eight to the United States and settled in Cleveland, Ohio with his widowed mother.
-He graduated from St. Ignatius High School (Cleveland) in Cleveland, Ohio in 1926.
-He graduated from St. Procopius College in Lisle, Illinois and completed his seminary training in Rome, Italy.
+Born on March 30, 1908, in Körösmező, Máramaros, Austria-Hungary (now Yasinia, Ukraine), he emigrated at the age of eight to the United States and settled in Cleveland, Ohio, with his widowed mother.
+He graduated from St. Ignatius High School (Cleveland) in Cleveland, Ohio, in 1926.
+He graduated from St. Procopius College in Lisle, Illinois, and completed his seminary training in Rome, Italy.
 Due to illness, he transferred to Uzhhorod Theological Seminary where he completed his studies.
 On September 30, 1934, Bishop Basil Takach ordained him to the priesthood and he served in parish assignments.